Icarus64/Quotinator/README.md

 - Easily view and update your current configuration.
 - Reset all parameters to default values.
 - Start the daily quote notification task.
+- Stop the running task
 - Check the current status and parameters of the app.
+- Switch to third party API ( Zen Quotes API ) for random quotes

 ## Getting Started